Kihei-Wailea Municipal Disposal

 • Injection Well Plume

-Aerial photomosaic showing the Kihei infected injected municipal wastewater effluent plume as estimated by numerical modeling in South Maui, Hawaii
+Aerial photomosaic showing the Kihei non-disinfected injected municipal wastewater effluent plume as estimated by numerical modeling in South Maui, Hawaii

-The infected effluent plume is roughly a mile long and a mile wide (0.93 mi, or 1.5 km) and flows beneath the urban strip seaward of the main highway.
+The non-disinfected effluent plume is roughly a mile long and a mile wide (0.93 mi, or 1.5 km) and flows beneath the urban strip seaward of the main highway.
 Colors represent effluent concentration, from 100 percent effluent at the plume core to 5 percent effluent at the outer plume margin.
 Popular nearshore recreations areas including Kalama Park and Cove Park are found within the modeled injection well plume area.
-(Hunt 2007) 5
+(Hunt 2007).

-This model shows a visualization of the infected underground municipal wastewater plume in Kihei, Maui
+This model shows a visualization of the non-disinfected underground municipal wastewater plume in Kihei, Maui

 References: